 This course examines various theoretical perspectives on sexuality, such as its biological, psychological, social, and cultural dimensions.
 Topics examined include, but are not limited to, male and female sexual anatomy, physiology, and response; sexuality over the life span; variations in sexual behavior and expression; sexual dysfunctions, paraphilias, and related therapies.
 Emphasis is placed on the human sexual experience as a vehicle for self-awareness, self-understanding, and self-acceptance.

+Pre-requisites: PSY 101 with a minimum grade of Cor SOC 101 with a

 Pre-requisites: PSY 101 with a minimum grade of C or SOC 101 with a minimum grade of C or SOC 108 with a minimum grade of C